azutoolkit/cql/docs/active-record-with-cql/crud-operations.md

 # CRUD Operations

-CQL Active Record models provide a rich set of methods for performing CRUD (Create, Read, Update, Delete) operations on your database records.
+CQL Active Record models provide a comprehensive set of methods for performing CRUD (Create, Read, Update, Delete) operations on your database records.
 These methods are designed to be intuitive and align with common Active Record patterns.

 This guide assumes you have a model defined, for example: